-Bluetooth tones, Bluetooth menu and preprogrammed buttons must be preprogrammed by a qualified radio
+Bluetooth tones, Bluetooth menu and preprogrammed buttons must be preprogrammed by a qualified radio technician.
+Check with your dealer or system administrator for more information.

 The range of Bluetooth operation is 10 meters line-ofsight communication.
 This is an unobstructed path between the location of the signal transmitter (your radio) and the location of the receiver (your device or accessory).